LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 want to a file, but the program does not end up creating a file.
 Usually this means you forgot to close the file!

+MonoDevelop places ``sample.txt`` in a hard-to-guess place in the file system, that is *not* shown in the Solution pad!
-You can open (From the File menu) the file sample.txt, drilling down through the :file:`bin` folder.
+From the top File menu, you can Open the file sample.txt, drilling down from the project directory, through the
+:file:`bin` folder to the :file:`Debug` folder.
 It should contain just what was written!

+If you were to run the program from the command line, the file would appear in the current directory.

 As you can use a :ref:`Format-Strings` with ``Console`` methods ``Write`` and ``WriteLine``,